 And we have to respect our patients’ decisions regarding their Healthcare.
 So I think integrative Healthcare is vital.
 However, it’s also important to know that only some providers hanging a shingle out are trained in integrative Healthcare.
 They’re not necessarily trained in the various modalities and natural Healthcare.

-So when you’re looking for a provider, make sure that they have some specialized training in whatever modalities that you’re interested in, and if they do make a recommendation, perhaps ask them why they’re making that recommendation.
+So when looking for a provider, ensure they have specialized training in whatever modalities you’re interested in.
+If they do make a recommendation, ask them why they’re making that recommendation.
 My name is Dr. Eric Castile.
 Thank you so much for tuning in.